-Katie has made the move from her dirt road Pine Street to a farm in the country.
+Katie has made the move from her dirt road Pine Street to a farm farther out into the country.
 Has any place been more beautiful than this?
 Come join her adventures.

 What joy Katie is feeling living on this farm!
 All she has done and has yet to do.
 All she has seen and has yet to see!
 Her imagination just spins with it all.
 It is like a dream come true.